Naticord/naticord/README.md

 # Bugs
 - Group chats do not load.
 This will be fixed in the future.
 - Sometimes markdown glitches out.
+# Projects that have helped out
+- Insomnia: Godsend for fucking around with Discord APIs however I want.
+Overall great tool